Laura Fuentes

 Just like a pizza, you can add or subtract toppings to make this pasta salad all your own.
 Here are some ideas:

-Use gluten-free pasta, or if you need a grain-free option, try spiraled zucchini noodles.
+Use gluten-free pasta or spiraled zucchini noodles for a grain-free option.
 Just make sure to sauté or steam the noodles before tossing them with the rest of the ingredients.

 No pepperoni around?
 Add chopped deli meat or prosciutto.

-If you don’t have mozzarella, this pasta salad can still be deliciously cheesy by adding Provolone, Gouda, Cheddar, or Parmesan.
+This salad is also deliciously cheesy with Provolone, Gouda, Cheddar, or Parmesan.

-Just like pizza, you can add what you have around to this salad to keep it nutritious: spinach, corn, broccoli (cooked and chopped), or mushrooms.
+Just like pizza, you can add what you have around: spinach, corn, broccoli (cooked and chopped), or mushrooms.

 Pizza Pasta Salad (with the BEST dressing)